plutomi/plutomi/README.md

 Open an issue!
 Or [DM me on Twitter](https://twitter.com/notjoswayski) or email jose@plutomi.com

+## License

+This project is licensed under the [Apache 2.0 license](LICENSE).
+Here is a [TLDR](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).

-## Contributing
+## Contributing & Contributors ✨

 To make a contribution, submit a pull request into the `main` branch.
 You will be asked to sign a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for your PR.
 You'll only have to do this once.

-## License

-This project is licensed under the [Apache 2.0 license](LICENSE).
-Here is a [TLDR](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).

-## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):